-- 3.1 Powers; Number; Qualifications.
+3.1 Powers; Number; Qualifications.
 The business and affairs of the Corporation shall be managed by or under the direction of the Board of Directors, except as may be otherwise provided by law or in the Certificate of Incorporation.
-The number of directors which shall constitute the Board of Directors shall be not less than one (1) nor more than nine (9).
+The number of directors which shall constitute the Board of Directors shall be not less than one (1) nor more than ten (10).
 The exact number of directors shall be fixed from time to time, within the limits specified in this Section 3.1 or in the Certificate of Incorporation, by the Board of Directors.
 Directors need not be stockholders of the Corporation.
-The Board may be divided into Classes as more fully described in the Certificate of Incorporation. - 3.2 Election; Term of Office; Resignation; Removal; Vacancies.
+The Board may be divided into Classes as more fully described in the Certificate of Incorporation.

+3.2 Election; Term of Office; Resignation; Removal; Vacancies.
 Each director shall hold office until the next annual meeting of stockholders at which his Class stands for election or until such director's earlier resignation, removal from office, death or incapacity.
-Unless otherwise provided in the Certificate of Incorporation, vacancies and newly created directorships resulting from any increase in the authorized number of directors or from any other cause may be filled only by a majority of the directors then in office, although less than a quorum, or by a sole remaining director and each director so chosen shall hold office until the next election of the class for which such director shall have been chosen, and until his successor shall be elected and qualified, or until such director's earlier resignation, removal from office, death or incapacity.
+Unless otherwise provided in the Certificate of Incorporation, vacancies and newly created directorships resulting from any increase in the authorized number of directors or from any other cause may be filled only by a majority of the director sthen in office, although less than a quorum, or by a sole remaining director and each director so chosen shall hold office until the next election of the class for which such director's earlier resignation, removal from office, death or incapacity.